ballerina-platform/ballerina-release/release-notes/swan-lake-beta6.md

 <em>This is the sixth Beta release in a series of planned Alpha and Beta releases leading up to the Ballerina Swan Lake GA release.</em>

-The Ballerina Swan Lake Beta6 release improves upon the Beta5 release by addressing a few [issues](https://github.com/ballerina-platform/ballerina-lang/milestone/119).
+The Ballerina Swan Lake Beta6 release improves upon the Beta5 release by addressing a few [Language issues](https://github.com/ballerina-platform/ballerina-lang/milestone/119).

 ### Updating Ballerina